Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: The limiting process

-Then $K$ is an a.s. finite random variable with all finite moments. \end{lemma} \begin{proof} Because of the self-similarity of the Mittag-Leffler process it is enough to consider $B=1/2$.
-In the course of the proof we will use the notation $c(\beta)$ for a finite positive constant that may depend on $\beta$, and that may change from one appearance to another.
-Recall the lower tail estimate of a positive $\beta$-stable random variable:
+\begin{pf} Because of the self-similarity of the Mittag--Leffler process, it is enough to consider $B=1/2$.
+In the course of the proof, we will use the notation $c(\beta)$ for a finite positive constant that may depend on $\beta$, and that may change from one appearance to another.
+Recall the lower tail estimate of a positive \mbox{$\beta$-}stable random variable:

-see \cite{zolotarev:1986}.
-Let $\lambda\geq 1$.
+see \citet{zolotarev1986}.
+Let $\lambda\geq1$.
 We have

-For $n=1,2,\ldots$ we use the following decomposition:
+For $n=1,2,\ldots,$ we use the following decomposition:

-Using \eqref{e:lower.tail} and self-similarity of the stable subordinator, we obtain
+Using (\ref{elowertail}) and self-similarity of the stable subordinator, we obtain

 On the other hand,